tixton/api-docs/README.md

 **ERRORS**

-The errors key is used to display extra information about the form validation errors, and in that case you might see a response like:
+The errors object is used to display extra error information, will be useful especially for form validation errors.
+Sample errors can be found as follow:

 ```html
 {